ellamarrero/bigdata8/README.md

 # Homeworks for Big Data (BUSN 20800)

 This respository will contain files for the homework assignments to be worked upon by Brandon Powell, Ella Marrero, and David Morales.
-Big Data for Group 8 (can make more sub-repositories for hw's if need be)

 # Files